dineesh-0/project_2601471/README.md

 # Catalog Project

 This repository contains three modules:

 - `/data_pipeline` → Scrapes book data, cleans it, converts currency, and loads into SQLite.
-- `/analytics` → (to be added later for analysis tasks).
+- `/analytics` → Performs analysis and visualization on cleaned datasets (e.g., Titanic dataset or book data).
-- `/support_assistant` → (to be added later for helper scripts).
+- `/support_assistant` → Implements a Retrieval‑Augmented Generation (RAG) service for Zepto policies using embeddings, ChromaDB, and FastAPI.

 ---